TotalLag/phan.cx/src/routes/blog/blog-a-day.md

 {{/protip}}

 ## It all comes back to where it started.
-Use social media to share your material and get people interested in what you have to say.
+Use social media to share your material.

 After you've established a few pieces, start promoting them on social media.
 Make sure to utilize relevant hashtags and @mentioning people who might be interested in your content.
 You may also post short excerpts from your writing on Twitter or Facebook, asking readers to go to your blog for the full story.
 This is an excellent method to attract new fans and followers.